pelagios/pelagios.github.io/content/_activities/annotation.md

 excerpt_separator: <!--more-->

 ---
-Provides online resources and a community forum for using open data methods to link and explore historical places. <!--more-->
+Provides resources and a community for using open data to link and explore historical places. <!--more-->